What is Diatomaceous Earth?

 I performed a study on the use of DE in one of my plastic tub worm bins to rid it of some gnats.
 The next day the gnats were gone and a week later the worms were still alive eating as usual.

 I have used it a few more times in the worm bin to rid it of fruit flies, house flies, and sewer flies.
 I brought some composted goat manure in that I had left outside a little too long and the flies had laid their eggs in it.
 The DE worked as expected.
+I use DE lightly now as a mineral supplement and grit for the worm's gizzards.

 I would be careful on the amount you use and how often.
 To my knowledge there hasn't been a lot of study with Diatomaceous Earth and vermicomposting.